bp2008/clappr-level-selector-plugin/README.md

 });
 ```

-Notably, the `assumeLevelChangesWillWork` option is my own addition to work around an issue where clappr's hlsjs playback was not triggering `PLAYBACK_LEVEL_SWITCH_END` when changing levels to or from "AUTO" in such a way that the actual effectiev level did not change.
-Setting `assumeLevelChangesWillWork: true` will disable the red flashing state of the level selector button and cause the GUI state to update properly.
+Notably, the `assumeLevelChangesWillWork` option is my own addition to work around an issue where clappr's hlsjs playback was not triggering `PLAYBACK_LEVEL_SWITCH_END` when changing levels to or from "AUTO" in such a way that the actual effective level did not change and the level selector GUI was visually broken.
+Setting `assumeLevelChangesWillWork: true` will disable the red flashing state of the level selector button and cause the GUI state to update properly without waiting for `PLAYBACK_LEVEL_SWITCH_END`.

 You can also transform available levels: